Matrix Keypad code for use with Raspberry Pi

 Then initialize and give the library a short name so it is easier to reference later.
 For the MCP version:

-The variables in the keypad function call in this example are the I2C address, then if you are using the MCP23017 or MCP23008 you have to put the number of GPIO pin avaialable (default is 8), Then the “columnCount” is 3 for the 4x3 keypads and 4 for the 4x4 keypads.
+The variables here are the I2C address, then if you are using the MCP23017 or MCP23008 you have to put the number of GPIO pin avaialable (default is 8), Then the “columnCount” is 3 for the 4x3 keypads and 4 for the 4x4 keypads.

-For the standard GPIO version you only have to reference the column count and only if you want to change it to the 4x4, it defaults at the 3x4:
+For the standard GPIO version you only have to reference the ‘column count if you want to change it to the 4x4, it defaults at the 3x4:

 kp = RPi_GPIO.keypad(ColumnCount = 4)